hdkassamali/dwellify/DEPLOYMENT.md

    - **Build Command**: `npm run build` (usually default)
    - **Output Directory**: `dist` (usually default for Vite)

-5. Set environment variables if needed:
-   - `VITE_API_URL`: Your Render backend URL
+5. Vercel will automatically use your `.env.production` file values, but you can also set environment variables in the Vercel dashboard if needed.

 6. Click **Deploy**